 Titanic Quarter is easily accessible by sea with ferry crossings from both Scotland and England.
-Travel by state of the art superfast ferries with journey times from just 2 hours 15 minutes.
 Operators and travel times vary, please see both Stena Line and P&O Irish Sea who have daily crossings.

-Titanic Quarter is home to a c.120-bed waterfront hotel overlooking Abercorn Basin, the Odyssey and Titanic Belfast.
-The Premier Inn is a short walk from the TEC
+Titanic Quarter is home to a c.120-bed Premier Inn overlooking Abercorn Basin, the Odyssey and Titanic Belfast.

-Belfast has over 80 accommodation properties, ranging from Quality Bed & Breakfasts, Hostels to 2, 3 and 4 star hotels.
+Belfast also has over 80 accommodation properties, ranging from Quality Bed & Breakfasts and hostels to 2, 3 and 4 star hotels.

-Further details of where else to stay in Belfast city centre are available at Discover Northern Ireland.
+Further details of where else to stay in Belfast City Centre are available from Visit Belfast.

 Choose from the Bistro’s restaurant menu featuring the best of local produce or sample speciality teas, coffees and delicacies at the Galley.

-Address: Titanic Quarter, Queen’s Island, Belfast BT3 9EP
+Address: Titanic Belfast, 1 Olympic Way, Queen’s Road, Belfast BT3 9EP